dh1tw/dh1tw.de/content/post/2019-12-15-real-life-ci-cd-pipelines-with-github-actions.md

 ### Jobs

 A workflow contains one or more jobs.
-A job basically consists of two parts.
-First you do the job setup (specifying build platform, matrix parameters, run strategy, ...) then you run the real tasks or *steps*, how they are called in Actions.
+A job consists of two parts.
+First, you do the job setup (specifying build platform, matrix parameters, run strategy, ...) then you run the real tasks or *steps*, how they are called in Actions.
 A job can depend on previous jobs, however only on jobs within the same workflow.
 Jobs can run in parallel.

 ### Steps

 Steps are a set of tasks performed as part of a job.
 This is where the work gets done.
 Steps can either run commands or Actions.
 There is an evolving [Marketplace](https://github.com/marketplace?type=actions) with predefined actions which can be easily used.
-Steps run sequentially, but are executed in isolation (actually as containers).
+Steps run sequentially but are executed in isolation (actually as containers).
 They only share the same filesystem.

 ## My CI workflow

 The application [remoteAudio](https://github.com/dh1tw/remoteAudio) is an audio streaming application written in [golang](https://golang.org).
 It has a small footprint and runs well on embedded or desktop devices.
 I try [to provide binaries](https://github.com/dh1tw/remoteAudio/releases) for as many platforms as possible.

-For native [golang](https://golang.org) code, the compiler handles cross compilation fine.
-However when `cgo` and platform specific C libraries are involved, things get a bit more complicated.
-I have dedicated an entire blog post on [how I cross compile cgo based projects](/content/post/2019-12-08-crosscompiling-golang-cgo-projects.md), in case you are curious.
+For native [golang](https://golang.org) code, the compiler handles cross-compilation fine.
+However, when `cgo` and platform-specific C libraries are involved, things get a bit more complicated.
+I have dedicated an entire blog post on [how I cross-compile cgo based projects](/content/post/2019-12-08-crosscompiling-golang-cgo-projects.md), in case you are curious.

 So basically the CI pipeline consists of the following steps: